Qnouro/UnleashTheGeek/README.md

 ## Strategies

-The strategy used relied heavily on
+The strategy used relied heavily on disabling the enemy bots, and having an optimized mining.

 ### Radar placement